-The CERDI-seadistance database contains bilateral maritime distances between 227 countries and territories.
-The relevant port(s) for countries with access to the sea is defined as the coastal cell of a country that contains the highest number of shipping lines, and each landlocked country is associated to the (foreign) port with the shortest road distance to its capital city.
-The length of the existing shortest sea route between the two ports is then computed; this represents the bilateral maritime distance included in our database, which also contains a few additional ancillary variables.
+The CERDI-SeaDistance database contains bilateral maritime distances between 227 countries and territories.
+The relevant port(s) for countries with access to the sea is defined as the coastal region of a country which contains the highest number of shipping lines (landlocked countries are linked to the foreign port with the shortest road distance to its capital city).
+The length of the existing shortest sea route between the two ports is then computed; this represents the bilateral maritime distance included in the database, which also contains a few additional ancillary variables.

 See the database : https://zenodo.org/record/46822#.VvFcNWMvyjp